Denton’s Day of the Dead Festival

 - Day of the Dead-Themed Costume Category (13 years of age and older)

 - General Category (13 years of age and older)

-A panel of judges will determine the winners of this contest.
-The winners will receive a hand painted Denton’s Day of Dead trophy, a spot as one of the Honorary Parade Chairmen in the Twilight Lantern & Costume Parade and their name and photograph on our social media accounts and in the Denton Record-Chronicle.
+The winners will receive a trophy, a spot as one of the Honorary Parade Chairmen in the Twilight Lantern and Costume Parade and their name and photograph on our social media accounts and in the Denton Record-Chronicle.